 4. Tidy up the wall

-Planning to tile right back over the wall you’ve just worked on?
+Planning to tile in a shower or right back over the wall you’ve just worked on?
 It’s worth taking a little time now, while the dust sheets are still on, to scrape off all remaining tile adhesive.
 Tap off any large chunks with a chisel and mallet and use a tile scraper or sander to smooth down any remaining roughness.

 If any plaster has come off the walls with the tiles, you may need to get any holes filled and sanded.
 A seriously patchy wall will benefit from being re-plastered before you install new tiles.